stdNullPtr/Phishy/README.md

 ### Installation

+1. **Download the appropriate version for your system:**
-1. Download the latest release from the [Releases](https://github.com/stdNullPtr/Phishy/releases) page
+   - **For most users:** Download the latest Windows 64-bit version from the [Releases page](https://github.com/stdNullPtr/Phishy/releases/latest)
+   - **For 32-bit systems:** Download the Windows x86 version from the [Releases page](https://github.com/stdNullPtr/Phishy/releases/latest)

+   > Not sure which version to choose?
+If you're running Windows 10/11, choose the 64-bit version.

 2. Extract the ZIP file to a folder of your choice
 3. Run `guess.exe` (intentionally generic name)
 4. On first run, a `configuration.yaml` file will be created and opened in Notepad